KellynCodes/WhatasappDatabase/README.md

 	--Your add another column...
 )
 ```
--How to Insert Values into a table.
+- How to Insert Values into a table.
 Example
 ```sql
  INSERT INTO TableName(Name) VALUES('KellynCodes');
 ```